webpav/codecov-umbrella/apps/worker/README.md

 make build
 ```

-To run this as part of the whole infrasctructure, you will be better served by getting the main codebase and running `docker-compose up` from there
+To run this as part of the whole infrastructure, you will be better served by getting the main codebase and running `docker-compose up` from there

 ### Getting into enterprise mode